Erqos/EQSP32/README.md

 The EQSP32 library provides a comprehensive suite of functionalities for the EQSP32, an IIoT (Industrial Internet of Things) controller based on the ESP32S3.
-This library enables easy interaction with the hardware's digital and analog pins, power supply monitoring, buzzer control, serial communication, and cloud (database) variables, facilitating the rapid development and deployment of IIoT solutions.
+This library enables easy interaction with the hardware's digital and analog pins, power supply monitoring, buzzer control, serial communication, and MQTT integrations like Home Assistant, Node-RED, etc., facilitating the rapid development and deployment of IIoT solutions.

 ## Features

-- **Configurable from EQConnect**: WiFi setup and other imporant high-level user parameters (like timezone, account email, etc.) may be configured from EQConnect mobile app.
+- **Configurable from EQConnect**: WiFi (provisioning) setup and other imporant high-level user parameters (like timezone, account email, etc.) may be configured from EQConnect mobile app.
-- **IoT Handling**: Transparently synchronises and updates all cloud variables (user bool and user int, as defined in the library).
+- **MQTT**: Transparently creates interfacing entities for integrating EQSP32 with MQTT solutions like Home Assistant, Node-RED, etc..
 - **Pin Configuration**: Easily configure digital inputs, analog inputs, temperature inputs, PWM outputs, relays, and more.
 - **Custom pin handling**: User may take control of any of the I/O and communication pins, to be used with third party or custom libraries.
 - **Non-Blocking Dual-Core Code Execution**: Ensures that the EQ supervisor tasks are executed in a non-blocking manner, ideal for real-time applications.